 Improve your health habits:

 Stop smoking, exercise regularly, maintain a healthy weight and choose nutritious food.
-Asheville-based cardiologist Dr. Brian Asbill spoke about the importance of lifestyle medicine to attendees at Parsec’s Longevity Forum last fall.
+Asheville-based cardiologist Dr. Brian Asbill spoke about the importance of lifestyle medicine to attendees at Parsec’s Longevity Forum in 2019.
 Read a recap from his talk, watch the full replay and download his presentation.

 Understand and manage the numbers: